 JMS Message Consumption

-Synchronous: A subscriber or a receiver explicitly fetches the message from the destination by calling the blocking receive method (with support for timeouts)
+Synchronous: A subscriber or a receiver explicitly fetch the message from the destination by calling the blocking receive method (with support for timeouts)

 Asynchronous: A client can register a message listener with a consumer.
 Whenever a message arrives at the destination, the JMS provider delivers the message by calling the listener’s onMessage method, which acts on the contents of the message